 1. Categories of personal information we collect, and how we collect that information

 We collect information or data about you or that can be used to identify you, such as your name, address(es), telephone number(s), e-mail address(es), professional experience, professional affiliations, or other information or data (“personal information”) when you voluntarily choose to disclose such information to us, directly or indirectly through a representative.
-For example, you may disclose personal information to us when you submit information by mail, telephone, fax, or electronically, when you sign up for newsletters, alerts, whitepapers, legal insights and other marketing communications, or when you sign up to attend an event or program in person or online, or to apply for a position with us.
+For example, you may disclose personal information to us when you submit information by mail, telephone, fax, or electronically, when you sign up for newsletters, alerts, white papers, legal insights and other marketing communications, or when you sign up to attend an event or program in person or online.

 We do not direct any of our websites to children or individuals under eighteen (18) years of age.
-Individuals under eighteen (18) should consult with their parent or guardian about the use of this website.
+If you are under eighteen (18) years of age, do not use this website.

 2. Why we use or process personal information